This is the ultimate guide to understand the types of investment frauds that are most common in 2022.

 Investors accept some risk.
 However, investors could get wiped out if they invest in promissory notes without proper guidance from a reputable financial advisor.
 Small or retail investors may not have any recourse against the party who defaults on a promissory note.

 They have other options, however.
-Private investors like you could file a lawsuit against your financial advisor from fraud if they misrepresented or lied about the investment’s inherent risk, its return, or any other material fact concerning the promissory note.
-Proving fraud is difficult.
+Private investors like you could file a lawsuit against your financial advisor for fraud if they misrepresented or lied about the investment’s inherent risk, its return, or any other material fact concerning the promissory note.
+Proving investment fraud is difficult.
 That is why you need a strong legal advocate for individual investors on your side to pursue a claim on your behalf.

 Ponzi and Pyramid Schemes